rafadreux/ZIMpackage/README.md

 These models allow the automatic classification of leaf-patch-clamp-pressure probes output variable (Pp) daily curves into three leaf water status: state 1 (low stress), state 2 (moderate stress) and state 3 (highly stressed) which was described by previous literature.

-The model rf2 is supposed to be used together with the model rf1, focusing on the daily curves classified as state 2.

 The package contains a function called "getpoints" which allow the pre-processing of the 5-minutes Pp data and extracts eight variables used as input into the random forest models.

 The functions and the models present in this package were developed with the use of 5-minutes interval between measurements.
 However, it will probably work within a range of 1 to 10 minutes between measurements.